sample-accelerators/tap-initialize/live-update/INSTRUCTIONS.md

 You can open this project using Visual Studio Code.
 Make sure you have [VMware Tanzu Developer Tools for Visual Studio Code](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-vscode-extension-about.html) installed.

+For best results use Tilt version v0.23.2 or later.
+You can install Tilt by following these instructions: https://docs.tilt.dev/install.html

 Follow instructions in the documentation for deploying your app for live update and debugging.

 These are the basic steps: